Thank you for reading our post, please rate this article at the end.

 Be Nice to the Officers and Show Some Respect

-It doesn’t hurt to be nice and respectful.
-Always address the agents as Sir/Madam.
+It doesn’t hurt to be friendly and respectful.
+Always address the agents as “Sir” or “Madam.”
 Remove your hat when speaking to them, and as I mentioned earlier, don’t chew gum.

-Remember, the agents are doing their job; even if they’re giving you a hard time, they do it for a reason.
+Remember, the agents are doing their job; even if they’re giving you a hard time, they have a reason.

 -